Lewis-CS/Team4/README.md

 # Team4
-This is Team 4's Repo
+This application is a simple chat service.
+Users can enter a unique username and chat with other members that are currently running the application.

 To run this application from the command line, clone the repository

 https://github.com/Lewis-CS/Team4.git